 Free walking tours usually take 3-4 hours where you see the best parts of the city you visit.
 And you learn so much about history.
 You can ask your guide about the best places to eat or plans for the evening.
 After the tour, you have time to give your guide a tip.
 How much should you tip them?
 This really depends on your budget and how much you liked the tour.
 I have done free walking tours in many cities all over the world.
 And I do recommend them 100% 🙂

-Book your tour in Barcelona here.
+Book your free walking tour in Barcelona here

 Must-do Activity: Boat tour along Barcelona’s port: